Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

     ![HTML Warning 1](assets/images/readme-images/javascript-type-error.png)

     * The above warning and errors were very simple to rectify as I only had to remove anything that had been duplicated or anything that was not allowed.
-After removing anything that was prompted, I was presented with no warnings and errors <br /><br />
+After removing anything that was prompted, I was presented with no warnings and errors. <br /><br />

     ![HTML Validation Solved](assets/images/readme-images/html-validation-image.png)